-No security-related events have occurred in the year 2019.
+No security-related events occurred in 2020.

 2.12.2 Transport Security

 Limited and approved carriers of radioactive material are contracted to further ensure the security of devices or components containing radioactive material during transit.
 These carriers are audited annually to ensure their procedures comply with current regulations and Best Theratronics' security policies.
 Transportation security plans of the radioactive material carriers were found to be adequate.